NuExtract: A Foundation Model for Structured Extraction

 Base Models

 Usual information extraction tasks - such as classification, entity recognition, or relationship extraction - have a relatively simple output space.
 This simplicity allows to use an encoder model (like a bi-directional transformer) to explicitly model output probabilities.
 However, in the case of structured extraction, the output space is large and complex, so we need to generate the output like we would to generate text.
-We can use either an encoder-decoder architecture, like T5, or a pure encoder, like a generative LLM.
+We can use either an encoder-decoder architecture, like T5, or a pure decoder, like a generative LLM.

 An encoder-decoder architecture is likely the best choice for this task.
 However, these models have not been trained as extensively as recent generative LLMs.
 As a result, we opt to use pure decoder LLMs.
 We use Phi-3-mini (3.8B parameters) for NuExtract, Phi-3-small (7B parameters) for NuExtract-large, and Qwen1.5-0.5B (0.5B parameters) for NuExtract-tiny.
 We fine-tune these base models on our dataset.